frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

 ### What happens when this property `UseLockFileForRestore` is set to false (not set) but lock file is present in the project's root folder?

 If a lock file is present, NuGet will use the lock file for install, update or restore irrespective of whether the property is set or not.
+Whenever NuGet uses the lock file, it prints an appropriate message.

 ### What happens to existing projects when the property `UseLockFileForRestore` is set and there is no lock file present?In this case,
 * Any `install` or `update` command/action will create the lock file.